jina-ai/jina/docs/tutorials/scale-out.md

 Now with your text corpus encoded as TF-IDF embeddings, it's time to save the results.
-We'll use Jina's [PQLite](https://hub.jina.ai/executor/pn1qofsj) `Indexer` to persist our embeddings for fast Approximate Nearest Neightbour search.
+We'll use Jina's [PQLite](https://hub.jina.ai/executor/pn1qofsj) `Indexer` to persist our embeddings for fast Approximate Nearest Neighbor Search.

 And you add this `PQLiteIndexer` to your Flow: